Midnight on the Firing Line: Sound

+Commentary and reviews

+Authors Ensley Guffey and Dale Koontz write that a recognized television trope – where an episode sets up events which will profoundly affect the later narrative – was named after this episode.
+The TV Tropes website used this episode title for this, until later being replaced by the term "innocuously Important Information."
+Guffey and Koontz observe that this opening episode starts to develop arguably the series' most significant ongoing relationships, with Londo and G'Kar mirroring the larger picture of Centauri and Narn politics, which will be for all five seasons at the core of Babylon 5.
+Narns have thrown off Centauri oppressors, and have become newly aggressive: their pent-up hatred over generations drives them forward, with a view to finally ending the Centauri.
+G'Kar strides into the picture – the manifestation of this aggression – proud, cunning, devious and willing to stop at nothing.
+The Centauri are in decline with their power waning and their prestige now a façade in tatters.
+"Everyone has an agenda, both personal and political, and intrigue and backroom deals are the order of the day," they continue, "This is the world of Babylon 5, the scene set in some 42 minutes.
+Let the games begin."

 Rowan Kaiser, in the review website The A.V.
-Club, is impressed that the series is bold enough to bring together two main characters, Londo and G’Kar, who are deadly enemies.
-Kaiser writes about Londo’s prophetic dream where he and G’Kar both die, their hands around each others’ throats: "It says 'This will pay off.
+Club, is impressed that the series is bold enough to bring together two main characters, Londo and G'Kar, who are deadly enemies.
+Kaiser writes about Londo's prophetic dream where he and G'Kar both die, their hands around each others' throats: "It says 'This will pay off.
 Keep watching.'
-Even though 'Midnight On The Firing Line' isn’t the greatest episode—it’s fine, with some good and a few bad moments—that promise, that conflict, suggests that Babylon 5 is far more ambitious than it seems."
-Kaiser considers this episode as deeply ironic: "What makes it interesting initially is how it sets up the core premise; what makes it interesting later on… is how those premises get subverted by the events in the narrative.
+Even though 'Midnight On The Firing Line' isn't the greatest episode—it's fine, with some good and a few bad moments—that promise, that conflict, suggests that Babylon 5 is far more ambitious than it seems."
+Kaiser considers this episode as deeply ironic: "What makes it interesting initially is how it sets up the core premise; what makes it interesting later on ... is how those premises get subverted by the events in the narrative.
 It's almost brilliant how perfectly some later episodes mirror this one."